HadePlatform/HadeToken/README.md

 # HadeToken
-The base solidity smart contract for our Hade Platform (HADE) token.
+The original solidity smart contracts for the Hade (HADE) token.